 DWSNZ 2005

 Year Guideline value = 250 g/m 3

 Number of sites exceeding

+2010 0

 2011 0

+2012 0

-Overall, sulphate concentrations are highest in unconfined aquifers indicating the influence of overlying landuses.
-One exception was higher values at Ward caused by the natural oxidation of sulphides in groundwater to produce sulphate.
-Sulphate levels across all sites are well below the aesthetic threshold for sulphate (Figure 5 & Table 11).
+Overall, sulphate concentrations are highest in unconfined aquifers which points to an influence from overlying landuses.
+One exception was the elevated level at Ward which may be due to natural reaction processes associated with sulphides.
+Sulphate levels across all sites are well below the aesthetic threshold for sulphate (Table 11).